Trobiun/znc-counters/README.md

 # znc-counters
-A ZNC module to count things using commands
+A ZNC (1.6.x version) module to count things using commands.

 This module uses argparse : https://github.com/hbristow/argparse